 Here you'll specify the values that are used when the bulk import occurs.
 To do this, you’ll select fields, and then specify what values go in them.

-Any required fields will be shown and you must specify where the value comes from.
+Any required fields will be listed and you must specify where the value comes from.

-Click +Add Data to add any non-required fields that you wish to edit.
-Click “Edit” next to each field to configure how the value is determined.
+Click "+" to add any non-required fields that you wish to edit.
+Click on a field to configure how the value is determined.

 For the bulk import component, you’ll see an option in the dropdown to “Use a value from a CSV or TSV.”
 This will allow you to use values coming from the bulk import.